Ahmadbakry11/nasa_fuel_calculator_module/README.md

   #
   1. Stack
-      * It is a CLI app.The app is simple and no need to use ROR.I think it s kind of overengineering
+      * It is a CLI app.The app is simple and my .I think using Ruby On Rails framework will be a kind of over enginnering.
       * I am using Ruby version 3.1.2
       * I am using Highline for CLI purpose.
       * I am using RSpec as a testing framework